Everything you need to know about School Suspensions in 2023

 If ‘zero-tolerance’ policies work, should we now see suspensions level off in secondaries (as the policy improves behaviour)?
 This is a pertinent question given that we now suspend 1 in 12 of our Y9 pupils.

 It’s also true that there has been a rise in the percentage of primary pupils who were suspended compared to pre-Covid.
-This is an 8% rise (up from 0.63% in 2018/19 to 0.68% in 2021/22).
+This is an 8% rise (0.63% in 2018/19 to 0.68% in 2021/22).
 Primary suspension rates seem to be on an upward trend but it’s hard to be sure yet.
-What is certain is that the percent of primary pupils suspended in 2021/22 is the highest for 16 years.
+What is certain is that the latest primary suspension rates are the highest for 16 years.

 3. Boys, Girls & School Suspensions